debashishthakur/Tech-Variable-Internship/README.md

 # Tech-Variable-Internship
-This repo will consis of the project files of Tech Variable Internship 2023
+This repo will consist of the project files of Tech Variable Internship 2023